A somewhat geeky developer's blog

 - There is definitely a shortage in modern web design talent;

-- And the most vexing of all: my sites look so ugly right now that actual web designers wouldn't touch them with a 10 feet pole! :p
+- And then comes the terrible chicken and egg issue: my sites actually look so ugly right now that pro designers wouldn't want to touch them with a 10 feet pole! :p

 So my only possible course of action, I guess, is: